WHOA! Clint Black Directs Howie Mandel, David Hasselhoff, Jay Leno, Joey Lawrence To Make “Summer’s Coming” the Perfect ’90s Music Video (1994)

 “It seems to me the natural progression, if I write the song then I should have the best understanding and most accurate interpretation by the time we get to the point of making a video on it,” Clint says.

 Taped earlier this year, “Untanglin’” was the second of three videos the singer has directed.
 His first was “Good Run of Bad Luck” from the album No Time to Kill.
-For his fifth album for RCA, One Emotion, he directed “Summer’s Coming”—which, naturally, will be held until next, and “Untanglin’.”
+For his fifth album for RCA, One Emotion, he directed “Summer’s Coming”—which, naturally, will be held until next spring, and “Untanglin’.”